Tuples

 Single-value tuples

 Wolf can automatically convert between single-value tuples of any depth.
-This includes getting rid of all tuples.
+This includes getting rid of all tuples, wrapping a value in a tuple.

 2